thomasjbradley/markbot/README.md

 It’s used for the purpose of connecting Markbot to Canvas.
 Everything is on a separate server to keep my own personal Canvas API key secret, and to create a mapping for student GitHub usernames to Canvas student IDs.

+Markbot will send its current version number to Markbot Server to help prevent students from using outdated versions of Markbot.

 [**Find out more about Markbot Server.**](https://github.com/thomasjbradley/markbot-server)

 ---